bubenshchykov/ngrok/README.md

 ## contributors
 Please run ```git update-index --assume-unchanged bin/ngrok``` to not override [ngrok stub](https://github.com/bubenshchykov/ngrok/blob/master/bin/ngrok) in your pr.
 Unfortunately it can't be gitignored.

+Test suite runs basics methods for no-authtoken account, free authtoken (more features) and paid authtoken (premium features).
+You can supply your own tokens into env vars, otherwise first two scenarious will be tested only.